atomisthq/docs/docs/user/index.md

     people working on that project decide to join.
 The Atomist app creates new channels on behalf of the user who first authorizes Atomist.

-### Check Slack team IDs
+### Slack team ID

-Some operations need to know your Slack team ID, which the Atomist bot is happy to tell you.
+Some operations, like [connecting your CI with Atomist][ci], require your Slack team ID, which the Atomist bot is happy to tell you.
 Once you've added Atomist to your Slack team, invite the Atomist bot to a channel and send it the `team` message.

 ```
 you> /invite @atomist